 Kelowna was incorporated in May 1905 with a population of 600, when farming as the economic mainstay of the region.

-The municipal organization that works to enhance the experience of living in Kelowna is comprised of nearly 900 passionate staff, including a strong Leadership Team, and led by a City Manager and Council committed to making Kelowna the best mid-sized city in North America.
+The municipal organization that works to enhance the experience of living in Kelowna is comprised of nearly 900 passionate staff, including a strong Leadership Team, and led by a City Manager and Council committed to making Kelowna a city of the future.

 Through strong financial management, we are able to provide core services, build new amenities and maintain existing infrastructure.
 The Citizen Survey results showed that 79 per cent of residents believe they receive good value for their tax dollars.